-Join Duane Nickull for an in-depth discussion in this video Examining basic graph modeling, part of Up and Running with Neo4j.
+Join Duane Nickull for an in-depth discussion in this video Examining basic graph modeling, part of Learning Neo4j.

 In this chapter, we're going to start to learn about how to graph data, or more importantly, how to build data into graphs.
 It sounds like a fairly daunting exercise, but it's actually very simple.
 And it's simple because graphs are often constructed the way people think, not in the ways of the tabular data used in RDBMS systems.
 You simply start by building graphs as shown below.
 We have a Facebook type graph with two characters, Adam and Sarah.